lolinlab/parallelEMD/README.md

 ### Example 1: decompose summation of 3 sinusoids with different frequencies (example1_gpuEMD_sinusoid.m)

 In this example, the input is a summation of 3 sinusoids with different frequencies.
 We expect EMD to decompose the summation into single-tone sinusoids.
 Note that this simple example is to validate the accuracy of parrallel EMD, not the efficiency.
-The signal is replicated for parrallel computing.
+The signal is replicated for parallel computing.

 ```matlab:Code
 %% Generate signal